 The trail here is another detour due to logging, but it’s unmarked.
 It’s along popular mountain biking trails, but there are many paths.
 Almost immediately, I took the wrong path, which I realized when consulting the app.

-There were many bikers out, and one young lady told me which paths to take to get onto the AZT after the detour.
+There were many bikers out, and one young lady told me which paths to take to get back onto the AZT after the detour.
 Phew!

 Once on the AZT again, the path meandered through the area’s famous Ponderosa pines.
 Can’t recall if I mentioned Flagstaff is on the western edge of the world’s largest Ponderosa pine forest.
 It was lovely, although warm, as Flagstaff was hitting the 70s today.

-The snow was deep and constant the last 2 miles.
+The snow was deep and constant the last two miles.
 Because the last few days were warm, I began to posthole, which is very tiring and dispiriting.
 I reminded myself it was better than rocks, but it was mentally tough because I wasn’t expecting this.

 Thankfully, Alfa Fia Tank is in an open field where there were some trees with small patches of dry land surrounding them.
 I found a spot to camp, and it even had a little stream of snowmelt running next to it.
 So I could filter water handily and dry out for the night.

 The plan is to break camp early tomorrow and get the rest of the way up and over this mountain as quickly as possible, while the overnight-hardened snow might hold me better.